 The magic keys to learning are already in your possession!
-This week I address the second set of six principles that help your children not only love learning but retain what they learn.
+This week I address the second set of principles that help your children not only love learning but retain what they learn.
 Tune in!

 If you missed Brain-Based Learning Part 1, catch up now!

-So what’s going on inside the brains of good learners?
+What’s going on inside the brains of good learners?